Come on a journey of discovery with me – from identifying the very big, to the small.

 I’ll tell my tale of through the images below.

-Meet the Humpback Whale BCX1188 nicknamed “Jigger” for the now faint fish-hook shaped scar on his/her right fluke.
+Meet the Humpback Whale BCX1188 nicknamed “Jigger” for the now faint fish-hook shaped scar on her right fluke.

-When we saw Jigger in 2009, we noted the barnacle growing on the right top of his/her dorsal fin.
-Such barnacles are a distinct species only found on humpback whales.
-The Humpback Whale Barnacle is Coronula diadema.
+When we saw Jigger in 2009, we noted the barnacle growing on the right top of her dorsal fin.
+Such barnacles are a distinct species only found on Humpback Whales.
+The Humpback Whale Barnacle is Coronula diadema (to 5 cm tall and 6 cm wide.

-Here’s what the dorsal fin looked like from the left.
-When I had this perspective, I thought that what we were looking at might be seaweed growing on the Humpback Whale Barnacle we had seen the year before (note that the barnacles often do fall off between years).
+Here’s what the dorsal fin looked like from behind (photo taken with a telephoto lens and cropped) When I had this perspective, I thought that what we were looking at might be seaweed growing on the Humpback Whale Barnacle we had seen the year before (note that the barnacles often do fall off between years).

 But, it didn’t quite look like seaweed.
 With patience and good camera lenses, we got a better look.